rittels-windy-plugins/windy-plugin-gbtracker/README.md

 After pushing to repo.
 Actions may not always be visible,  then a small change must be edited to publish-plugin.yml,  like adding an empty line at then end,  so that github sees it.
 For the next version just force push,  it does not matter,  gh is now aware of it.

+Note:   I modified the `rollup.config.js` and wrote some rollup plugins.
+(To allow using a seperate .less file and to insert global.css).

 (This demo plugin just shows the elevation and model elevation for the picker position).